 }

-Shut down the server after serving two requests by exiting the loop
+Shutting down the server after serving two requests by exiting the loop

 You wouldn’t want a real-world web server to shut down after serving only two requests.
 This code just demonstrates that the graceful shutdown and cleanup is in working order.